 You go back again and put your money in all drinks are in the machine, yet it’ll not give you anything.
 It’ll not even give you your money back so you walk away, doubtful as you know it can deliver but you walk away, angry and annoyed that it took your money and gave you nothing back.

 Then you walk back past one day just as you’d forgotten about it and it’s back again, and the cycle starts again.

 Then it’s gone again.

-This time you’ve learnt your lesson you don’t look, you don’t get your money out and you keep walking straight past with your head held high and around the corner is a new vending machine that delivers every time.
+This time you’ve learned your lesson you don’t look, you don’t get your money out and you keep walking straight past with your head held high and around the corner is a new vending machine that delivers every time.

 You might already know the lesson in this.

-Thing is it takes two to make a relationship work, you both have to put into it, and you both take out of it.
+The thing is it takes two to make a relationship work, you both have to put into it, and you both take out of it.
 Equally.

-The money is a metaphor for what you’re putting in and vending machine is the metaphor for the narcissist.
+The money is a metaphor for what you’re putting in and the vending machine is the metaphor for the narcissist.
 The cola is the metaphor for what the narc delivers in the first place, what they promised you, to begin with, they slowly hold back, offering you less and less until they are done.

 Then they reappear offering it to you all over again, only to take it away again.

 You might get what you want for a short time, but it never lasts.